JetBrains/kotless/README.md

 Kotless consists of two main parts:
 * DSL provides a way of defining serverless applications.
 There are two DSLs supported:
-    * **Planned for 0.1.2 version:** Ktor DSL &mdash; Ktor engine that will be introspected by Kotless.
+    * Ktor DSL &mdash; Ktor engine that will be introspected by Kotless.
 You will use standard Ktor syntax and Kotless will generate deployment for it.
     * Kotless DSL &mdash; Kotless own DSL that provides annotations to declare routing, scheduled events, etc.